timothybond/Snapdragon/README.md

 ### Locations

-I'm only partway through implementing `LocationDefinition`s, with many categories of `Location` ability not addressed yet.
+I'm only partway through implementing `Location`s, with many categories of `Location` ability not addressed yet.

 ### Hidden Information